Postage Stamp Chat Board & Stamp Bulletin Board Forum

 This image explains the error pretty well I'd say.
 Follow any line--the rope tying the flag to the pole, or the shading to represent ripples in the flag--and notice the change from jet-black to a much lighter shade.
 Not to mention the black becomes a bit "fuzzy", which one would expect with a layer of colour being applied over it.
 Mind you, nothing beats black, you can't hide it, but it certainly becomes obfuscated.

-Collecting Mongolia; Thailand; Indo-China; Mourning Covers; OHMS; and whatever else catches my eye
+Collecting Mongolia; Thailand; Indo-China; Mourning Covers; OHMS.

 AQUA Star Stampboards Enthusiast